manyducksco/borf/packages/client/README.md

 # Woof

-A web framework with these goals:
+A web framework that aims to:

-- Made up of individual tools that compose well together
+- Be easy to understand
+- Make good solutions the obvious solutions (a.k.a. "pit of success")
-- Doesn't require any transpiling or build system
+- Not require a build system if you don't want to use one
-- Runs the minimal amount of logic to get the job done (including DOM updates)
+- Run the minimal amount of logic to get the job done (including DOM updates)

 ## Install